kristjanjansen/fachwerk2/README.md

 ### Why not Typescript?

 It is a viable option and could provide excellent developer experience for the framework consumers.
-Fachwerk still prioritizes minimal tooling and directly accessible source code over the Typescript benefits.
+Visualia still prioritizes minimal tooling and directly accessible source code over the Typescript benefits.

 Note that this could be reconsidered in the future, giving Deno is already part of the project toolchain.